quicbit-js/qb-standard/doc/recommended-style.md

   go awry when they go forth into the world in public settings, JSON, urls, file names, etc.
-  Symbols in pascalCase can't be easily indexed or split or managed in any way other than lump-identities whose case must be maintained.
-On the other hand, underscore_words can function effectively in other contexts and whether case information is present or not.
+  Symbols in pascalCase can't be easily indexed or split or managed in any way other than as lump-identities whose case must be maintained.
+In contrast, underscore_words work effectively in other contexts and whether case information is present or not.

 * **Use either pascalCase or underscore_words for local parameters